Chimecho Best Moveset

 Levitate is what you want on Chimecho.
 Every competitive set worth running is built with that ability in mind.

 At base 65 Speed, it won't be moving first often.
-On offense, Chimecho is leaning toward the special side (base 95 Sp.
-Atk).
+On offense, Chimecho is a special attacker with base 95 Sp.
+Atk.
 Defensively?
 Enough bulk to take a hit or two.

-The core moveset is Recover, Dazzling Gleam, Cosmicpower, and Storedpower.
-Recover leads at 17% usage.
+The core moveset is Cosmicpower, Storedpower, Recover, and Heal Bell.
+Cosmicpower leads at 0% usage.
 This set covers the balanced role with a mix of damage and utility.

 Available in 16 titles since its debut in Ruby & Sapphire, Chimecho spans 8 generations of Pokemon games.
 It's accessible through wild encounters in most mainline games.